 My name is Ida and I am from Iqaluit, Nunavut.
 I grew up in my community with my parents and my brothers and sisters.
 The first language that I learned is Inuktitut, but I also speak English.

-I went to school, to Pinnguaq school and I finished my ninth grade.
+I went to school, to Pinnguaq school, and I finished my ninth grade.
 After that, I worked and lived a normal life in my community.
 I did some crafting and bannock and we went hunting.
-I worked as a janitor in several locations including at the airport, in a hotel and in a kitchen.
+I worked as a janitor in several locations including at the airport, in a hotel, and a kitchen.
 I had a really difficult relationship with my ex-boyfriend, really difficult.
 I had two girls with this man, but they couldn’t live with us.
 My ex-boyfriend was so violent that one day, he almost killed me.
 It is because of that that I decided to leave Iqaluit.
-For almost a year, I thought about and organized my move.
+For almost a year, I planned my move.
 When I finally left, I did not tell anybody, not even my family.
-I called them a few months later and it’s only at that time that I told them that I was at Montreal.
+I called them a few months later and it was only at that time that I told them that I was in Montreal.
 All this happened more than 20 years ago!

 Arriving in Montreal was difficult.
 I didn’t know anybody and I didn’t know what to do.
-But gradually I made some friends.
-I went to the Native Women’s Shelter for a long time.
-They helped me to find PAQ.
+Gradually, I made some friends.
+I went to the Native Women’s Shelter for a long time and they helped me find PAQ.
 I didn’t like the old PAQ, but the new building is good.
 I lived in the transition apartments for three years.
-At first, it was difficult and I didn’t like the apartment, I thought it was haunted.
+At first, it was difficult.
+I didn’t like the apartment, and I thought it was haunted.
 But after, it was ok.
 When more social workers came, everything was better.
-I like coming to PAQ because people here, they help.
+I like coming to PAQ because people here, help.
 They help Indigenous people!

-I recently moved in my own apartment, a 3 ½!
+I recently moved into my apartment, a 3 ½!
 And I am working.
 I am part of the cleaning brigade at PAQ.
 I like it a lot.
 I also do some knitting and I go see some friends after my day at work, but I am so dirty I need to take a shower fast!
-But I am so relieved to have my own apartment!
+I am so relieved to have my apartment!
 I don’t have to go from one place to another, I have my place to sleep every night.
 I am proud to have my place and to have a job.
-This is what matters most for me and why I am so proud.
+This is what matters most to me and why I am so proud.

-What I like the most about PAQ is that they really help Indigenous people.
+What I like the most about PAQ is that they help Indigenous people.
 Also, they have given me some work.
-But I wish that the Indigenous people of Montreal had more respect for the intervention workers of PAQ.
-I also wish them that they can continue to go to hunt and fish.
-I would also like it if the people in Montreal could have the opportunity to go in the forest and camp.
+I wish that the Indigenous people of Montreal had more respect for the intervention workers at PAQ.
+I also wish them that they can continue to go hunting and fish.
+I would also like it if the people in Montreal could have the opportunity to go to the forest and camp.
 I also hope that there will be more workers like Matthew and Natalie.
 Then PAQ could help more people!